sneakysneak/docs/pages/connector-authentication/google.md

 Partner Setup
 -------------

 Google apps, such as Google Sheets, Google Drive, etc., use OAuth 2.
-You should use your Google account to create authorization credentials first and get an **OAuth client ID** and **client secret**.
+You need a Google account to create authorization credentials and get an **OAuth client ID** and **client secret**.
+These are then added to the appropriate Google connector in the Commectors tab of your Cyclr Console.

 Here is the official documentation for creating authorization credentials:

 [https://developers.google.com/identity/protocols/OAuth2WebServer#creatingcred](https://developers.google.com/identity/protocols/OAuth2WebServer#creatingcred)

+Here are the steps that you need to take.

 1. Sign up for a Google account; or log into your existing account if you already have one.
 2. Go to [https://console.developers.google.com/apis/credentials](https://console.developers.google.com/apis/credentials)